 If you’re not feeling swirls, you can also skip the food colouring entirely and make plain white cookies.
 These make great sugar cookies for post-bake decorating.
 Just let them cool down fully after baking, then pipe on decorations using vegan royal icing.

-First, add your vegan butter/margarine and sugar to the bowl of your stand mixer.
+Step 1: Add your vegan butter/margarine and sugar to the bowl of your stand mixer.
 (You can also use a handheld electric mixer.)
-I used granulated sugar here in this demonstration photo, but as I mentioned above, powdered sugar works much better.

-Cream together on high speed for one minute.
-Scrape down the sides, then cream again for 30 seconds.
+Step 2: Cream together on high speed for one minute.
+Scrape down the sides, then mix again for 30 seconds.
 The mixture should be pale and fluffy looking.

-Add your food colouring to remaining one-third of dough.
-Mix on low again until the colour has been thoroughly incorporated into the dough.
-(You can also fold it in by hand using a rubber spatula.)
+Step 6: Add food colouring to the remaining one-third of dough.
+Mix again until the colour has been thoroughly incorporated into the dough.
+(Or you can fold it in by hand using a rubber spatula.)
 Spread this coloured layer evenly onto the first layer of dough.